Xdao85/VNHSGE/README.md

 </div>

-VNHSGE is dataset for large language models, collected from the Vietnamese National High School Graduation Examination and similar exams.
+VNHSGE is a dataset for large language models, collected from the Vietnamese National High School Graduation Examination and similar exams.

-> * Evaluate large language models in multitasks such as question answering, text generation, reading comprehension, visual question answering, and more.
+> * Evaluates large language models in multitasks such as question answering, text generation, reading comprehension, visual question answering, and more.
 > * Covers nine subjects including 300 essays on literature and 19,000 multiple-choice questions on other subjects including mathematics, physics, chemistry, biology, English, history, geography, and civic education
 > * Contains both text and images
 > * Vietnamese and English language supports